 Below are some tips that you can try to increase your child’s daily fiber intake.

 - Include at least one serving of whole-grain or cereal per meal.
 Whole wheat flakes, whole-grain bread, whole-grain pasta, oats, wild rice, and millets are options to select.
+Whole grains contain more fiber than do processed grains.

 - Read labels of packaged and processed foods and opt for low sodium, low sugar, and high fiber content.
 All-bran breakfast cereals containing wheat bran and psyllium husk are easily available over-the-counter.
+Choose high fiber snacks.

 - Use oat bran or wheat germ to thicken soups, porridge, and add crunchiness to yogurt and fruit recipes.